ofke-yazilim/JWT/README.md

 ##### Summary
 To use the HS256 Token firstly we must create private key and certificate.
 You can follow the following steps to create them. `I put private key and certificate under the "certificates" folder.
-Because this JWT class get private key and certificate content under the "certificates" folder`
+Because this JWT class get private key and certificate content under the "certificates" folder.`
 - Create private key the following command.
 ```
 openssl genrsa -out private.key 2048